Masxshaqir/crystal-clinic/README.md

 and login with Email : admin@admin.com
 	       password : admin

+## Testing
+This project includes both manual and automated testing to ensure reliable functionality and a smooth user experience for patients and staff.

+- Unit Tests: Verify individual components and utility functions, like appointment scheduling and patient data handling.
+- Integration Tests: Confirm interactions between modules, such as managing appointments, patient records, and notifications.
+- End-to-End Tests: Simulate real user actions, like patient registration, booking an appointment, and receiving reminders.
+- UI Tests: Ensure proper rendering and responsiveness across various devices.
+- Performance Tests: Check load times and responsiveness, especially for viewing and managing appointments.
+Manual Testing

+- Basic Functionality: Register a new patient, log in, schedule appointments, and manage appointments.
+- UI Responsiveness: Test adaptability of the interface on mobile, tablet, and desktop devices.
+- Error Handling: Verify that appropriate error messages are shown for issues like missing required fields in booking.

 ### Deployment to Heroku
 To deploy the application to Heroku, follow these steps:
 1. **Prerequisites**